saadshams/nanojsonc/README.md

 making it easy to integrate with your project's logic.

-Users can register callback functions to respond to specific events, such as key-value pairs within JSON objects or values within JSON arrays, offering a highly customizable and efficient approach to JSON parsing. nanoJSONc is ideal for applications where tailored event handling is crucial to processing JSON data effectively.
+Users can register callback functions to respond to specific events, such as key-value pairs within JSON objects or indices-values within JSON arrays, offering a highly customizable and efficient approach to JSON parsing. nanoJSONc is ideal for applications where tailored event handling is crucial to processing JSON data effectively.